pmean/build-website/text/04/percentage-data.md

 When the percentage involves continuous measures, then a [linear regression model](../model/linear.asp) usually works well, though you should consider a [log transformation](../model/log.asp) of the data.
-If you think the data involves counts, but you can\'t get the numbers for the numerator or the denominator, then you are probably forced to use linear regression.
+If you think the data involves counts, but you can't get the numbers for the numerator or the denominator, then you are probably forced to use linear regression.